duckietown/book-opmanual-duckiebot/src/calibrations/duckiebot-extrinsic-and-intrinsic-camera-calibrations.md

   - Open the `Debug Console`
 ```

-### Intrinsics calibration procedure
+### Intrinsic calibration procedure

-To perform the intrinsics calibration procedure:
+To perform the intrinsic calibration procedure:

 1. Move the calibration board in front of your Duckiebot's camera such that the **entire** checkerboard pattern is within its field of view and colored lines begin to overlay the checkerboard pattern.
 2. Rotate the mechanical focus ring on the lens until you can clearly read the `x` and `y` labels on the checkerboard pattern (do not adjust the focus again or place the lens cover back onto the lens unless you plan on repeating this procedure).